 A standard outlet can be installed in 15 to 30 minutes.
 An outlet, box, wire, and labor should run you $100 to $150 for the installation.Continue to 5 of 8 below.

 06 of 08

 A skilled electrician can install a single-pole switch in less than 30 minutes.
 Wire, a switch, a cover plate a box is needed for this installation.
-To simply change the switch out, we'd treat this like a service call costing $100 - $125.
-However, if this is a new installation, you be needing a box, wire, switch and a cover, it's likely a $150 - $200 fee.
+To simply change the switch out, we'd treat this like a service call costing $100 to $125.
+However, if this is a new installation, you be needing a box, wire, switch and a cover, it's likely a $150 to $200 fee.

 07 of 08